samus-io/tablab-steps/steps/9U8B86gz7tK7TCiVJXKpOFCmF9EIxO0yigZ/en/README.md

   * It is actually considered the *normal* form of Unicode text on the web and in other computing environments, making it a safe default for general use.
 * Alternatively, to avoid odd characters such as `＜` or `ⓩ`, the `NFKC` form can be applied, which replaces these characters with their standard equivalents (`<` and `z`).

-## What vulnerabilities could arise when Unicode normalization is not applied?
+## What potential security vulnerabilities are associated with Unicode normalization?

-* Below are mentioned two actual implications of vulnerabilities caused by failing to adhere to Unicode normalization, among various others.
+* Below are mentioned actual implications of vulnerabilities caused by a deficient Unicode normalization process.

 ### Account takeover